 Every month of the year, certain items are discounted due to overstock, holiday sales, or transitions from one season to the next.
 Here are the shopping highlights for March in Seattle-Tacoma area stores.
-The holiday with the most fanfare in Seattle is probably St. Patrick’s Day featuring a parade and Irish Festival at Seattle Center.
-The Seattle Mariners opening day is March 26 at T-Mobile Park.
+It is “National Frozen Foods Month”–so a good time to look for discounts on frozen foods.

 Seasonal items to buy in March

 Chocolates and candy leftover from Valentine’s Day will be deeply discounted.
-But whatever is left will likely be grabbed up quickly, so go early in the month.
+But whatever is left usually grabbed up quickly, so go very early in the month.

-Jewelry and perfume.
 Valentine’s Day is past, but Mother’s Day and graduation is coming up.
 Since sales are lagging, you can find deals on jewelry, watches, and perfume if you want to shop in advance.
-Prices for these items tends to rise when a special day draws near.
+Prices for popular gift items tends to rise when a special day draws near.

 New products to buy in March